-Qt Creator provides a build configuration with the kit that you created earlier for the Qt for MCUs 1.5 - STM32L4R9I-DISCOVERY-BAREMETAL 24bpp target.
+Qt Creator provides a build configuration with the kit that you created created earlier for the Qt for MCUs 1.3 - STM32L4R9I-DISCO target.
 If you are using a command line setup, configure using the following CMake variables.
 For more information, see the CMake Manual.

 This platform supports armgcc compiler.